n8x0rc3/NPL-ENC4265/reflective_blogs.md

 ## Tools Used

-ChatGPT-4o Model used as the generative AI tested.
-The promopt and revisions are above
+ChatGPT-4o model used as the generative AI tested.
+The prompt and revisions are above.

 ---
 # Reflective Blog 5